 Recovering from Divorce

-Divorce recovery is a critical process which takes time because the individuals have to adjust to changes in their personal lives.
+Divorce recovery is a critical process that takes time because individuals have to adjust to changes in their personal lives.
 Worries about financial solvency, housing, employment, and stress over losing family and friends can be quite difficult to handle.
-As part of recovering from divorce, parents may have to overcome the guilt of abandoned children, which in itself is emotionally overwhelming.
+As part of recovering from a divorce, parents may have to overcome the guilt of abandoned children, which in itself is emotionally overwhelming.